3 Women Who Were Pushed Out At Work, But Found Even Better Second Acts

 Advertisement

 What happened at your last job?
-After approximately 6 months, I found out what a miserable place it was to work at and then I spent the remainder of my time there looking for a new position just as I was turning 50.
+After approximately six months, I found out what a miserable place it was to work at, and then I spent the remainder of my time there looking for a new position just as I was turning 50.
 But it still came as a shock when my employer told me they were letting me go.

 What pushed you to start your own PR firm?
-I had what seemed like the hundredth interview for a job that I was 10 years overqualified for when I realized that this wasn't working out.
-It seemed like everyone wanted to interview me but no one wanted to hire me.
+I had what seemed like the hundredth interview for a job that I was ten years overqualified for when I realized that this wasn't working out.
+It seemed like everyone wanted to interview me, but no one wanted to hire me.
 I was too old, too overqualified, and looking for too high a starting salary.
-I vowed to myself then that I would make my own future and with the two small clients I secured, I started LWPR in my apartment.
+I vowed to myself then that I would make my own future, and with the two small clients I secured, I started LWPR in my apartment.

 What is the biggest lesson you learned?
 You can always count on yourself.
 Jobs come and go, companies go bankrupt, the economy can fail, but you can always count on yourself to work hard and build a future for yourself.